 Follow all the steps but skip the canning step.
-You could put the pickles in bigger jars and just refrigerate.
+You could put the pickles in bigger jars like half gallons and just refrigerate.
 Let sit in the refrigerator for at least a week for optimum flavor.

-Be sure to make up an extra batch or two of these bread and butter pickles for gifts.
-Tuck them into care packages, hostess gifts, and more for a special gift from the garden most anyone will enjoy.
+Be sure to make up an extra batch or two of these delicious pickles as gifts.
+Tuck them into care packages, hostess gifts, and more for a special gift from the vegetable garden most anyone will enjoy.

-- Put onions and cumbers into a very large bowl.
+- Put cumber and onion slices into a very large bowl.
 Sprinkle with salt and toss everything together well.
 Cover with cold water.
 Let sit for 2 hours.

 - Drain and rinse well to remove the salt.

-- Combine the vinegar, sugar, mustard seeds, ginger, and turmeric in a saucepan.
-Bring to a boil, stir in the cucumbers and onions, mix well.
-Bring to a boil.
+- Combine vinegar, sugar, mustard seeds, ginger, and turmeric in a saucepan.
+Bring to a boil, stir in the cucumbers mixture, stirring well.
+Bring to a rolling boil.

-- Remove from heat and pour into jars.
-Put veggies in jar first, then pour liquid over it.
-Leave 1/2 inch headspace in jars.
-Remove air bubbles and wipe rims.
-Put lids and rings on jars.
+- Remove from heat and pour into hot jars.
+Use a slotted spoon to put the veggies in jar first, then pour hot vinegar mixture over it.
+Leave 1/2 inch of headspace in jars.
+Remove air bubbles and wipe rims of jars with a damp cloth.
+Place lids and rings on jars, securing to finger tight.

-- Process in water bath for 10 minutes (adjusting for elevation).
+- Process filled jars in boiling water bath for 10 minutes (adjust processing time for elevation).